picocom-chips/picocom-dpdk/doc/guides/picodevs/source/userspace/howto.rst

 Eanble KNI function
 -------------------

-PC802_UDriver supports PC802 ethernet traffic forward to virtual KNI port.
+PC802_UDriver supports PC802 ethernet traffic forward to virtual TAP|KNI port.

-When this feature is enabled, will create a KNI Linux virtual network interface for PC802.
+When this feature is enabled, will create a TAP|KNI Linux virtual network interface for PC802.

-Packets sent to the KNI Linux interface will be received by the PC802_UDriver, and PC802_UDriver may forward packets to PC802 eCPRI interface, and forward between two.
+Packets sent to the TAP|KNI Linux interface will be received by the PC802_UDriver, and PC802_UDriver may forward packets to PC802 eCPRI interface, and forward between two.

-Using this function requires KNI kernel module be inserted.
+The tup interface supported by default.

+The kni interface needs insert the KNI module to kernel.

-You can enable by adding "--vdev=net_kni0" to the EAL argument.
+You can enable by adding "--vdev=net_tap0" or "--vdev=net_kni0" to the EAL argument.

 example:

 .. code-block:: console

+    #run with kni
+    meson build
+    ninja -C build install
+    #Boot up dpdk-testpc802 forward PC802 ethernet traffic to tap0 virtual port:
+    dpdk-testpc802 --vdev=net_tap0

-    #build with kmods
+    #run with kni
     meson -Denable_kmods=true build
     ninja -C build install
     #insert rte_kni.ko